RamblingCookieMonster/wip/README.md

 **WARNING**:

-  * Here be janky things
+  * Here be janky and dangerous things
+  * Don't use these things without reading through them.
+Even then, consider what could go wrong...
   * Much of this stuff will legit not work.
 It's a work in progress
   * Documentation may or may not exist, and likely won't be up to date